-This article examines JPMorgan Chase & Co., providing a fundamental analysis of JPM shares.
-It presents key metrics from the bank’s financial statements for Q3 and Q4 2024, as well as Q1 and Q2 2025, enabling a comparison of its performance across different periods.
-In addition, based on the recent JPM stock performance, a technical analysis is conducted, forming the basis of the JPMorgan Chase & Co. stock forecast for 2025.
+This article provides an overview of JPMorgan Chase & Co., presents a fundamental analysis of JPM stock, and outlines key metrics from the Q3 and Q4 2024 reports, as well as Q1, Q2, Q3, and Q4 2025, enabling a comparison of the bank's financial performance across different periods.
+Additionally, based on the recent performance of JPMorgan Chase & Co.'s shares, a technical analysis of JPM is provided, from which a stock forecast for JPMorgan Chase & Co. for 2026 is developed.

 JPMorgan Chase & Co. traces its origins to the Bank of the Manhattan Company, founded in 1799.
 The modern conglomerate was shaped by a long history of consolidation, culminating in the 2000 merger between Chase Manhattan Corporation and J.P.
 Morgan & Co.
 The company did not undergo an IPO, having been formed through successive mergers and acquisitions.
 Nevertheless, JPMorgan Chase shares are listed on the New York Stock Exchange under the ticker symbol JPM.